tuftsceeo/Universal-Robots-ROS2-CEEO/README.md

 ## Troubleshooting ##

 My code freezes when I try to initialize the MyUR3e class:
-  - Make sure that you have launched the UR ROS Driver.<br/>
+  - Make sure that you have launched the UR ROS Driver.

 I am getting the error "Goal Rejected :(":
   - Check the logs of the UR ROS Driver for error messages